MarcialRosales/rabbitmq-ldap-integration/mgt-per-vhost-auth/README.md

-# Configuration query that combines User Tags and Vhost access
+# Scenario that combines User Tags and Vhost access

-The scenario is the following.
-There could be hundreds of users accessing their clusters via the RabbitMQ management UI.
-Only users which belong to the ldap group `mgt_dev` have access to only vhost `dev`.
-Likewise, users which belong to the group `mgt_prod` have access to only the vhost `prod`.
+Users which belong to the ldap group `mgt_dev`, such as `user100`,  have access to only the vhost `dev`.
+Likewise, users which belong to the group `mgt_prod`, such as `user200`, have access to only the vhost `prod`.
-However, administrator users have full access to all vhosts in the management UI.
+However, administrator users, such as `superuser`, have full access to all vhosts in the management UI.

 The LDAP and RabbitMQ configuration files are located in the folder `mgt-per-vhost-auth`.

+Proceed with the following sections to deploy ldap and RabbitMQ and get further information about their setup.

 ## 1. Launch OpenLDAP